Students can get mortgages but they’ll usually need a guarantor. A guarantor is someone who legally has to pay your mortgage for you if you can’t.

 Don’t forget that there are over 100 mortgage providers in the UK.
 Much as we’d love to, we can’t list them all!
 Lots of mainstream providers offer first-time mortgages or guarantor mortgages that are open to students, but it all depends on your individual circumstances.

 To find the best mortgage provider for you, make sure you chat to a mortgage broker.
-They’ll take the time to get to know your needs and will be able to recommend the best lenders and deals for you.
+A broker will take the time to get to know your needs and will be able to recommend the best lenders and deals for you.
 They’ll even take care of the whole application process from start to finish (there’s a reason we call them lifesavers!).

 As you can see, getting a mortgage as a student is a lot more achievable than you might think.
 So, what are you waiting for?